sciai-lab/lab-webpage/index.md

 Heidelberg is home to a vibrant ML community.
 The MLAI page is the portal to all talks and events in the area.

-{% include button.html link="https://www.mlai.uni-heidelberg.de/en" text="ML in the area" icon="fa-solid fa-arrow-right" style="bare" %}
+{% include button.html link="https://www.mlai.uni-heidelberg.de/en/machine-learning-talks-on-campus" text="Talks on Campus" icon="fa-solid fa-arrow-right" style="bare" %}

 {% endcapture %}

-{% include feature.html image="images/ml-galore.jpg" link="team" title="Machine Learning in Heidelberg" text=text %}
+{% include feature.html image="images/ml-galore.jpg" link="https://www.mlai.uni-heidelberg.de/en" title="Machine Learning in Heidelberg" text=text %}